 The information, or bounceback, that an ultrasound produces creates an image on a computer screen in real time, which specialists can read or interpret to diagnose many different conditions.

-An ultrasound is one of the first diagnostic tools an OB/GYN turns to gain more information on the following:
+An ultrasound is one of the first diagnostic tools a gynecologist turns to gain more information on the following:

 Ultrasounds typically create the first images you’ll have of your unborn baby and can reveal a lot about your pregnancy, such as when the baby is due, how many babies there are, and the sex of your baby.
 Ultrasounds also provide great screening tools for abnormalities, the baby’s position, congenital disabilities, ectopic pregnancies, and more.